MrCheatEugene/nanofetch/README.md

 ```
 Incl-libs directory is avaliable in repository's main branch.

+Also, you need to install libcpuid library using APT/DPKG/Pacman.
+DPKG package is avaliable in repository's main branch.
 # How to use?

 Just run sysinfo.exe(the libcpuid.dll must be near sysinfo.exe) or ./mysysinfo.
+Also, you need to install libcpuid library (if you use Linux) using APT/DPKG/Pacman.
+DPKG package is avaliable in repository's main branch.
 # Supported Operating Systems
 SysInfo supports almost all linux distros and unix-based OS's.
 And also Windows.